 The Neuroscience of Routines

-Moreover, routines help regulate the body's natural circadian rhythm, the internal clock that governs sleep-wake cycles, hormone release, and other physiological processes.
+Worth adding, routines help regulate the body's natural circadian rhythm, the internal clock that governs sleep-wake cycles, hormone release, and other physiological processes.
 Consistent bedtimes and wake-up times, for example, promote healthy sleep habits, which are essential for brain development, emotional regulation, and physical health.
 Disrupted sleep patterns, on the other hand, can lead to irritability, difficulty concentrating, and even long-term health problems.

 Historical Perspective: The Evolution of Routine in Childcare

 The emphasis on routines in early childhood is not a new phenomenon.
 For centuries, caregivers have recognized the importance of structure and predictability in raising children.
-However, the specific types of routines and the rationale behind them have evolved over time, influenced by changing societal norms, scientific advancements, and cultural values.
+Even so, the specific types of routines and the rationale behind them have evolved over time, influenced by changing societal norms, scientific advancements, and cultural values.

 In the past, routines were often dictated by necessity, with children expected to adhere to strict schedules that revolved around agricultural or industrial work.
 As societies became more industrialized and urbanized, the focus shifted towards education and childcare, leading to the development of structured preschool programs and early childhood education curricula.